dudwojae/NeverMind_DMQA/README.md

 ## Members
 The member consists of 8 researchers belonging to the Data Mining & Quality Analytics (DMQA) lab.
+If you have any questions, please contact us by email of the researcher who prepared the material.

 * Young Jae Lee
   * Ph.D.
 Student / Email: jae601@korea.ac.kr